ucdavisdatalab/workshop_git_for_teams/05_cloning-a-repository.Rmd

 ====================

-While tracking your own files remotely with GitHub is great for managing and storing your files, the service is above all a communication channel, in which people can share and discuss the code/files they're working on.
-We haven't yet taken advantage of much of what makes GitHub useful: getting files for a project, modifying them, discussing changes with team members, and implementing those changes.
+While tracking your own files remotely with GitHub is great for managing and storing your files, this doesn't quite tap into the full use of the service.
+Remember, GitHub is above all a communication channel, in which people can share and discuss the code/files they're working on.
+We haven't yet taken advantage of much of what makes GitHub useful: getting files for a project, modifying them, discussing the changes with team members, and implementing those changes.

 Cloning
 -------